dohoudaniel/Learning-SE/Flask/Miguel_Series/README.md

-Learning Flask with these series, nd using this link: https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world
+Learning Flask with these series, and using this link: https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world

+For my repository, check this [link](https://github.com/dohoudaniel/learning-flask)